alemar11/ios-watchos-tvos-macos-resources/README.md

 * [BSImagePicker](https://github.com/mikaoj/BSImagePicker) - A multiple image picker for iOS.
 * [BSZoomGridScrollView](https://github.com/boraseoksoon/BSZoomGridScrollView) - BSZoomGridScrollView is a powerful, pure swift iOS UI framework that provides the awesome grid scrollview containing your image array that are able to zoom, tracking your touch area.
 * [CameraManager](https://github.com/imaginary-cloud/CameraManager) - Simple Swift class to provide all the configurations you need to create custom camera view in your app.
+* [CameraEngine](https://github.com/Winlentia/CameraEngine) - CameraEngine is an iOS camera engine library that allows easy integration of special capture features and camera customization in your iOS app.
 * [Collage](https://github.com/sohamb1390/Collage) - A simple photo collage app with predefined collage frames.
 * [ConvenientImagePicker](https://github.com/CLOXnu/ConvenientImagePicker) - the new iOS image picker.
 Beautiful, delicate, and customizable.
 * [CSPhotoGallery](https://github.com/youkchansim/CSPhotoGallery) - This is very simple and light photo gallery.